Today: Top 10 most beautiful waterfalls in the world

 9. PLITVICE WATERFALLS, CROATIA

 Plitvice Lakes National Park, a UNESCO World Heritage Site, is world-famous for its lakes arranged in cascades.
-Currently, 16 cascading lakes can be seen, and are renowned for their distinctive colors with crystal-clear shades of emerald and turquoise.
+Currently, 16 cascading lakes can be seen and they are renowned for their distinctive colors with crystal-clear shades of emerald and turquoise.
 Water flowing over the limestone and chalk over thousands of years have created the barriers, resulting in natural dams that form incredibly stunning waterfalls as well as rivers and caves.
 Each year, more than 1,200,000 visitors visit the national park.

 8. HAVASU FALLS, ARIZONA, USA